 The shipments then progress onto the sortation system and through the use of barcode recognition each parcel is assigned to the correct destination.
-In addition there is a laser system that continuously detects each parcel’s volume and reports to a high-level control system.
+In addition, there is a laser system that continuously detects each parcel’s volume and reports to a high-level control system.
 In instances where a barcode cannot be read, the parcel will instantly be routed to a manual handling station.
-Here a staff member is waiting to inspect and processes the parcel before bringing it back to the sortation system.
+Here, a staff member is waiting to inspect and process the parcel before bringing it back to the sortation system.

 Having reached the chute, each parcel automatically transfers on to telescopic belt conveyors into swap bodies to be loaded onto trucks.

-The whole automated system behaving like a regular clockwork.
+The whole automated system is as regular as clockwork.

-The new sortation system is not just designed with a capacity to process large amounts of parcels, it is also equipped with energy-efficient drives.
+The new sortation system is not just designed with a capacity to process large amounts of parcels, it's also equipped with energy-efficient drives.
 As a result, the servo-drive based OptiDrive reduces both power consumption and CO2 emissions.

 The contact pressure of the drive wheels is adjusted automatically, according to the required driving power – even for braking – which prolongs the service life of the wheels and lowers maintenance and operating costs.

-The ability to adjust the driving power boosts energy efficiency all the way up to 90%.
+The ability to adjust the driving power boosts energy efficiency all the way to 90%.
 The BG Sorter is equipped with carrying wheels that are unusually large.
-This results in a 25% reduction in rotation frequency, with the added bonus of not just less wear and tear but also noise, which makes the working environment much more pleasant to navigate in for staffers.
+This results in a 25% reduction in rotation frequency, with the added bonus of not just less wear and tear but also noise, which makes the working environment more pleasant for staffers.